 For anyone new to the hobby or contemplating starting, a cursory look through the turning section of the website can be a daunting prospect.
 Even though the web pages are very well set out and easy to navigate there’s a lot there to take on board.
-For example there are 110 different sorts of woodturning tools and 86 items in the section ‘Woodturning Chucks’.
+For example, there are over 100 different sorts of woodturning tools and over 70 items in the section ‘Woodturning Chucks‘.

-Fear not though, help is at hand with the new Woodturner’s Starter Kit, a ‘one stop shop’ for all the basic stuff that’s required to get going.
+Fear not though, help is at hand with the new Woodturning Starter Kits, a ‘one stop shop’ for all the basic stuff that’s required to get going.

 The pack is available in six different options and contains either a SK100 or SK80 chuck, each now with a 5 year guarantee.
 Before purchasing a starter kit, it’s essential to know the spindle thread on your lathe as the chuck in each pack is only supplied in the following sizes.
 If the spindle thread is not known, you can find it on the ‘specification’ section of the lathe in question.
 The spindle thread options are as follows:

 SK100 Starter Kit – T01, T04M, T3 & T23

 SK80 Starter Kit – T01 & T04M

 As well as the chuck (complete with its foam lined black box) each starter pack contains a set of ‘C’ jaws, a faceplate ring and a screw chuck, all of which will fit the relevant chuck.

 To complete the pack, the kit comes supplied in a very robust plastic case with a clip-on lid; which could certainly find a use in the turner’s shop for storing polish, wax or other consumables.

 The only other thing you’ll need afterwards is some suitable wood!